 assigning other kinds of “texts” for analysis (e.g., news articles, clips from news shows, pieces of legislation, and documentaries) in order to bring "the sociological imagination" and the history of policy and economic context to bear on the real world and current events;

-I am keenly aware of the multiplicity of issues facing students today — those relating to mental and physical health and ability, natural disasters, family, and financial need — and strive to be a listening ear, an advocate, and an accommodating professor throughout all the challenges they face not just as students but as people.
-It is my duty and a central aspect of my pedagogy to make my classroom as safe as I can for marginalized students, and for students who are still learning about themselves and others.
+I am keenly aware of the multiplicity of issues facing students today — including those related to mental and physical health and ability, to structural disadvantage, and to family and financial need— and I strive to be an accommodating professor, a listening ear, and an advocate throughout the challenges students face as people.